reed/turbolinks-compatibility/content/libraries/olark.md

 <script>
   /*
     Turbolinks works by replacing the elements inside of the <body> tags with new content.
     The below code makes sure that the HTML tags created by Olark are persisted on the page when turbolinks does it's magic.

     USE AT YOUR OWN RISK, THIS CODE IS UNSUPPORTED

     KNOWN ISSUES:
-      In some versions of safari we have seen occsional errors:
+      In some versions of safari we have seen occasional errors:
         TypeError: undefined is not a function (evaluating '_.postMessage(t,n)')

-      This happens during page transitions when the iframe is removed from the dom.
+      This happens during some page transitions when the iframe is removed from the dom, and olark is trying to write to the framestore.

   */